| || |

 Robert Edwardes, Executive Vice President Development, Woodside Energy Ltd

-Robert has 35 years of resources industry experience spanning the full breadth of operations and projects, including HSE and operations integrity, production technology, development planning, provision of corporate strategy and support, and delivery of major capital projects.
+Robert has 40 years of resources industry experience spanning the full breadth of operations and projects, including HSE and operations integrity, production technology, development planning, provision of corporate strategy and support, and delivery of major capital projects.

-Before joining Woodside in May 2012, Robert spent 10 years with Worley Parsons, following a 25 year career with ExxonMobil.
+Before joining Woodside in May 2012, Robert spent ten years with WorleyParsons, following a 25 year career with ExxonMobil.

-At WorleyParsons, his initial role was to develop their floating production capability.
-He then assumed responsibility for strengthening their project delivery systems, in addition to managing the Australia Hydrocarbons business, following the acquisition of Parsons E&C. From 2006, he was responsible for various corporate support functions.
+At WorleyParsons his initial role was to develop their floating production capability.
+He then assumed responsibility for strengthening of their project delivery systems, in addition to managing the Australia Hydrocarbons business following the acquisition of Parsons E&C.

-In 2008, he assumed the role of Managing Director of Worley Parsons operations in the US and Latin America regions.
+In 2008 he assumed the role of Managing Director of Worley Parsons operations in the US and Latin America regions.

 He holds both a Bachelor degree and Doctorate in Civil Engineering.